 I’m not sure what took me so long, except that—until I tried it—it was hard to fathom how a casserole made with rolls, cheese and ham could be that good.

-Beyond the savory, ooey-gooey cheesy goodness, my love for this recipe is further compounded by the fact that it can be make ahead.
+Beyond the savory, ooey-gooey cheesy goodness, my love for this recipe is further compounded by the fact that it can be made ahead.